thebristolsound/thebristolsound/README.md

 # 👋 Hi there, I'm Matt Donovan!

-🌐 **San Diego, CA** | 💻 **Senior Full Stack Software Engineer** | 🎮 **Competitive Gamer**
+🌐 **San Diego, CA** | 💻 **Senior Full Stack Software Engineer**

 Welcome to my GitHub profile!
-I'm a passionate developer who loves building powerful applications and optimizing performance - both in code and in gaming.
+I'm a passionate developer who loves building powerful applications and experimenting with cool things.

 ## 🛠️ What I Do

 - 💼 I build full-stack applications with modern technologies
 - 🤖 I leverage AI-assisted development workflows to maximize productivity
 - 🎯 I contribute to open source projects and share knowledge with the community
-- 🔧 I optimize PC performance and game settings for competitive advantages
 - 📚 I continuously learn and explore new technologies, especially in AI/ML

 ## 💻 Tech Stack